How do I apply? What is the application process?

 What happens during the trips?

-Each trip varies in the types of activities and work that go on during the trip.
-Look on the Trip Locations page to learn more about each location.
+Each trip varies in the types of activities that go on, the people you meet, and the things you learn.
+Look on the Trip Locations page to learn more about each trip.

 What are the living arrangements?